 - Living below a taxable income level (a legal option to refuse to pay taxes)

-Many war tax resisters resist an percentage of their taxes equal to the percentage of federal income tax dollars that fund war (including border militarization), which is estimated at 44% in the 2017 fiscal year.
 Others resist all income taxes.
-Those who resist everything often do because they can’t pick and choose what programs are funded by any taxes they do pay, so they feel any payment to the government could be used for war.
+Those who resist everything often do so because they can’t pick and choose what programs are funded by the taxes they pay.
+They feel any payment to the government could be used for war.

 If you earn below a taxable income, or want to work toward low-income tax resistance, see our pamphlet on this subject.